 If health is a seriously neglected talking point, then so is the responsibility of father figures, role models and guardians.
 Beyond clichéd movie moments, there is little in the public discourse by men about how they can better take responsibility for themselves, their behaviours and how they relate to women and children.
 Have men become so ashamed of themselves, or indeed those actions committed by their peers, that there is an unspoken collective guilt that mutes all discussion about what it means to be a man?

-Why do we not recognise the crucial role that father’s or father figures play in the lives of children?
-The absence of, as much as the presence of fathers, is a determinant to future behaviours of children, so why is it not given more attention?
-Where is the celebration of camaraderie, of masculinity in all it’s multifaceted, historical forms?
-Where are the politicians, the celebrity advocates and high-profile speaking events?
+The absence of good fathers, as much as the presence of bad fathers, is equally determinant to the behaviour of children in the future so why is it not given more attention?
+Where is the celebration of masculinity in all its multifaceted forms which reinforce responsibility and personal identity?

-This is not to be parochial, or to give into some cliché that men should be men and women should be women.
-‘Get back to the sports pitch’ is as ridiculous a depreciation of the male sex as much as ‘get back to the kitchen’ is to women.
-No. As sure as mothers have motherly qualities, as well as endless capabilities and potential, we should not shy away from the fact that men, in familial or guardian or professional roles, do too – and we should be confidently acknowledging that as a society.
+This is not to give into some cliché that men should be ‘men’ and women should be ‘women’.
+‘Get back to the sports pitch’ is as ridiculous a cliche of the male sex as ‘get back to the kitchen’ is to women.
+As sure as mothers have motherly qualities, as well as endless capabilities and potential, we should not shy away from the fact that men, in familial or guardian or professional roles, do too – and we should be confidently acknowledging that as a society.